Sanji (One Piece): Personality

 Sanji is mostly seen as a composed, nonchalant, and calm individual who always keeps his cool when in dire situations.
 However, this is contrasted by the many comedic gags he partakes in, such as when in the presence of a lady or when insulted by a crew member.
 Most notably, Sanji and Zoro have a great rivalry, often resorting to fighting (both verbally and physically).
-However, even when engaging in discourse, they still find ways to help their crew and those around them, such as when they inadvertently save Toko from death.

-Sanji is also known to have an enamored personality, constantly flirting with any attractive female he sees, earning him the nickname "ero-cook".
-Many fans want him to be with Nami.
+Sanji is also known to have an enamored personality, constantly flirting with any attractive woman he sees, earning him the nickname "ero-cook".
 Even as a child, while working in Baratie, Sanji would become love-struck with attractive female customers and end up making mistakes in the process of cooking.
-He also shows jealousy towards those that he perceives to be luckier than him with women, such as when he sees Zoro with Hiyori.
+He also shows jealousy towards those that he perceives to be luckier than him with women, such as when he sees Zoro with Hiyori and Luffy arriving at Amazon Lily out of pure luck.
 Despite this nature, Sanji exhibits some self-restraint due to his loyalty to his crew, as is shown by the fact that in spite of being attracted to Pudding, he sternly refused to marry her and decided to let her down gently.
 Moreover, due to this attitude and the multiple lectures from Zeff, Sanji follows his own strict set of personal morals in the form of chivalry.
-He has sworn to never attack women or let them be insulted, even at the cost of his own life and has gone so far as to only block against Kalifa, one of the main antagonists of the Water Seven arc, until Nami could help him.
-However Sanji did not ask for help — after growing up with an abusive biological father who never heeded his cries for help, Sanji never asks for help during the present-day series until the Wano Arc, where he asks Nico Robin to save him from a woman antagonist who he refuses to help.
-This is due to the greater vulnerability and acceptance of himself after Luffy saves him from an arranged marriage during the Whole Cake Island Arc.
+He has sworn to never attack women or let them be insulted, even at the cost of his own life and has gone so far as to only block against Kalifa, one of the main antagonists of the Enies Lobby Arc, until Nami could help him.
+Sanji overcame his childhood trauma and accepted his nature after Luffy saves him from an arranged marriage during the Whole Cake Island Arc.